 “That was the worst place they could have put me, having the balls fired at me 100 miles an hour when my vision wasn’t as sharp as everyone else’s,” recalls Hewitt (SPH’03, MED’10).

-On June 7, the legally blind Hewitt, a dietitian and senior analyst with Abt Associates Inc. in Cambridge, Mass., defended her title in the 2009 Vision 5K road race, the U.S. Association of Blind Athletes national championship.
+This Sunday, the legally blind Hewitt, a dietitian and senior analyst with Abt Associates Inc. in Cambridge, Mass., will defend her title in the 2009 Vision 5K road race, the U.S. Association of Blind Athletes national championship.
 More than 150 blind and visually impaired athletes from around the world are expected to lace up, including such elite runners as Kurt Fiene, winner of the 2009 Boston Marathon men’s visually impaired division, with an American record time of 2:43.44.

-Sighted and blindfolded athletes pinned on bib numbers, too.
-In all, some 1,000 runners and walkers gathered at the starting line on the campus of Boston College in Chestnut Hill on Sunday morning.
-The prize?
-A $7,600 purse to be split among the top 10 visually impaired runners — 5 women and 5 men.
+Sighted and blindfolded athletes will pin on bib numbers, too.
+In all, some 1,000 runners and walkers will gather at the starting line on the campus of Boston College in Chestnut Hill on Sunday morning.
+A $7,600 purse will be split among the top 10 visually impaired runners — 5 women and 5 men.

 Hewitt (right), who won last year with a time of 25:06, has enough vision to run without a guide.
 Her main drawback, she says, is not being able to drive.
 Legal blindness is defined as vision impairment ranging from no light perception to visual acuity of 20/200, meaning the smallest letter she can read at 20 feet could be seen by someone with normal eyesight at 200 feet.

 The point of the Vision 5K, organized by Boston Marathon race director Dave McGillivray, is to demonstrate that blind and visually impaired people are as capable as sighted people.